 Aspiring young filmmakers can use any type of animation to make their trailers.
 The winning trailers will be shown in Film Street’s Cinema and the winning animators will win animation equipment and software from Kudlian Software, and a tour around the offices of top trailer makers, the Picture Production Company.

-Last year, Animate IT ’08 received over 600 entries from youngsters from across the UK.
-We hope that Animate IT ’09: To cut a long story short will provide a new creative challenge that will tempt even more young people to get creative with animation!
+the UK.
+We hope that Animate IT ’09: To cut a long story short will provide a new creative

 Further information and full competition rules can be found at www.filmstreet.co.uk